academico-sis/academico/README.md

 See overview and features at https://academico.site

 # License
 This software is is based on Backpack for Laravel, which means you can test if for free, but you will need to [acquire a Backpack license](https://backpackforlaravel.com/pricing) if you decide to use it for _commercial_ use.
 This is the recommended solution and Backpack does provide a nice, clean and easy CRUD panels throughout the application.
-However, if you're interested in the project but don't want to purchase Backpack, it shouldn't be too much work to fork the project and use another package, or design the CRUD panels yourself.

 # Installation